Moises2121/moises2121.github.io/SoftwareEngineering.md

 ## Enhancement Steps
 <h3><u>Fixing the data layer by updating DAO queries</u></h3>
 <div style="text-align: justify;">
 <p>The data layer needed to be corrected first.
-By creating data/local package and implementing WeightEntry as the entity, WeightDao for SQL queries, AppDB for the database, I established a great foundation.
+By creating data/local package and implementing <code class="language-plaintext highlighter-rouge">WeightEntry</code> as the entity, <code class="language-plaintext highlighter-rouge">WeightDao</code> for SQL queries, and <code class="language-plaintext highlighter-rouge">AppDB</code> for the database, I already established a great foundation.
 Introducing <code class="language-plaintext highlighter-rouge">WeightRepository</code> and <code class="language-plaintext highlighter-rouge">UserRepository</code> as the single source of truth the UI of the application already improved as it was easier to maintain with a clear separation of my concerns for the data layer:</p>
 <br>
 </div>
 <p align="center">